 The Medicare Levy Surcharge was introduced to reduce demand on the public health system, and encourage higher income earners to purchase private health insurance.
-We’ve put together this quick guide for anyone who’s not completely up-to-date on the finer points of the Medicare Levy Surcharge.
+We’ve put together this quick guide for anyone who’s not completely up-to-date on the finer points of the Medicare Levy Surcharge, why we have it, and whether or not you have to pay it.

 What is the Medicare Levy Surcharge?